JanssenProject/jans/docs/README.md

 }
 ```

-__Option 2__ to update redis cache configuration. fill each property or keep as empty to set default.
+__Option 2__ to update the Redis cache configuration.
+You can fill each property or keep as empty to set default.
-press enter and `Continue?` press `y` to update redis configuration.
+> `Continue?` press `y` to update the Redis configuration.

 ```text
 Selection: 2